flukadocker/F4D/README.md

 or also running Flair.

+## Stopping a container

+Use the ```exit``` command in the container's shell to stop it.

+# More information on Docker in general

-### Working with containers
+## Working with containers

 Working with containers might not be so easy if are not used to the Command Line Interface in Linux.
-[Digital Ocean provides a nice primer [link here]](https://www.digitalocean.com/community/tutorials/working-with-docker-containers)
+[Digital Ocean provides a nice primer](https://www.digitalocean.com/community/tutorials/working-with-docker-containers)

 Each container instance is identified by an unique CONTAINER ID code and an unique name.
 If no name is specified during the container creation docker will generate a random name.

 If you are working in an interactive container you can terminate the shell by typing exit.
-If no ```--rm``` option was specified at the container instantiation the status container will not be lost and will besaved on the system.
+If no ```--rm``` option was specified at the container instantiation the status container will not be lost and will be saved on the system.

 The list of the instantiated container (and their status) can be obtained by the following command:
 ```